Graf-J/SpaceX-Insights/README.md

 # SpaceX Insights — ETL Pipeline with Prefect & Docker

 This project implements a fully containerized ETL pipeline using **Prefect**, **Docker**, and **Python**, designed to extract, transform, and load SpaceX open-source data into a SQLite database.
-A Streamlit web application container is included and ready for visualization (to be completed).
+A Streamlit web application container is included and ready for visualization.

 ---